-- 7.13 Examples of recommended management practice to ensure public safety: - The preparation and application of appropriate risk assessments. - The setting and monitoring of occupancy levels for the premises. - Reasonable facilities, access and egress for people with disabilities. - Having glassware policies. - 7.14 Examples of recommended management practice for the protection of children and vulnerable adults: - Exclusion from the premises in certain circumstances. - Implementation of a robust proof of age scheme. - Training staff in their responsibility not to serve to a person when drunk - Encouraging staff to attend vulnerability training - Providing facilities to support vulnerable adults when assistance is required. (access to phone and/or charge, cold water, safe room away from others)
+7.15 Examples of recommended management practice to ensure public safety:

+- The preparation and application of appropriate risk assessments. - The setting and monitoring of occupancy levels for the premises. - Reasonable facilities, access and egress for people with disabilities. - Having glassware policies.

+7.16 Examples of recommended management practice for the protection of children:

+- Exclusion from the premises in certain circumstances. - Implementation of a robust proof of age scheme.

-7.15 Supply of Alcohol (Off Sales)
+Supply of Alcohol (Off Sales)

-- the display of prominent warning notices about the supply of alcohol to minors; - knowledge of the offences which adults can commit by buying alcohol for minors; - the requirements for production of satisfactory proof of age; - a commitment to the promotion of age verification schemes (i.e. Challenge 21 /Challenge 25); - whether any high strength beers, lagers, ciders, etc will be made available for sale. - 7.16 Examples of recommended management practice for preventing nuisance: - Keeping doors and windows of licensed premises closed to minimise noise break-out. - Sound limiting devices, or insulation to contain sound and vibration so as to address noise break-out not only from music but also, for example, from air handling equipment, generators or patrons. - With popular premises that attract queues ensuring that the direction of any queue is away from residential accommodation. - Proper and adequate door supervision. - Erecting prominent notices at the exits to premises asking customers to leave quietly and not to slam car doors and repeating such requests verbally. - Reducing the volume of music towards the end of the evening and where appropriate playing quieter, more soothing music as the evening winds down. - Arrangements with licensed taxis or private hire vehicles to take patrons from the premises. - In appropriate cases door supervisors or a manager patrolling nearby streets to assess for themselves whether there is a problem and how best to deal with it. - Banning people who regularly leave in a noisy fashion and liaising with other premises on such bans.
+- the display of prominent warning notices about the supply of alcohol to minors; - knowledge of the offences which adults can commit by buying alcohol for minors; - the requirements for production of satisfactory proof of age; - a commitment to the promotion of age verification schemes (Challenge 21/Challenge 25); - whether any high strength beers, lagers, ciders, etc will be made available for sale.

+7.17 Examples of recommended management practice for preventing nuisance:

+- Keeping doors and windows of licensed premises closed to minimise noise break-out. - Sound limiting devices, or insulation to contain sound and vibration so as to address noise break-out not only from music but also, for example, from air handling equipment, generators or patrons. - With popular premises that attract queues ensuring that the direction of any queue is away from residential accommodation. - Proper and adequate door supervision. - Erecting prominent notices at the exits to premises asking customers to leave quietly and not to slam car doors and repeating such requests verbally. - Reducing the volume of music towards the end of the evening and where appropriate playing quieter, more soothing music as the evening winds down. - Arrangements with licensed taxis or private hire vehicles to take patrons from the premises. - In appropriate cases door supervisors or a manager patrolling nearby streets to assess for themselves whether there is a problem and how best to deal with it. - Banning people who regularly leave in a noisy fashion and liaising with other premises on such bans. - Where the premises have a membership scheme, including provisions in the conditions of membership concerning conduct and noise when leaving the premises. - Adequate provisions for dealing with litter/refuse arising from the operation of premises. - Appropriate times for, and methods of dealing with, bottle delivery, disposal and collection.

-- Where the premises have a membership scheme, including provisions in the conditions of membership concerning conduct and noise when leaving the premises. - Adequate provisions for dealing with litter/refuse arising from the operation of premises. - Appropriate times for, and methods of dealing with, bottle delivery, disposal and collection. - The licensee providing a help line or contact number for concerned residents. - 7.17 In some cases it may be helpful for applicants and/or their advisors to discuss their draft Operating Schedule with representatives of Responsible Authorities, before it is submitted.
-This will help ensure it properly addresses all relevant issues that might give rise to concern. - 7.18 In order to provide a consistent and clear approach, when considering the addition of conditions to a licence the Licensing Authority will where possible use a condition from a 'pool of potential conditions' that has been agreed by all the Licensing Authorities in Nottinghamshire.
-Other Responsible Authorities will be encouraged to do like wise. - 7.19 Any condition attached to a licence or certificate should be: - clear - enforceable - evidenced - proportionate - relevant - be expressed in plain language capable of being understood by those expected to comply with them - 7.20 As a general rule, the Licensing Authority will seek to avoid attaching conditions that duplicate existing legal requirements and obligations imposed by other regimes unless such obligations and requirements fail to adequately address the specific circumstances of the case.
+- The licensee providing a help line or contact number for concerned residents. - 7.18 In some cases it may be helpful for applicants and/or their advisors to discuss their draft Operating Schedule with representatives of Responsible Authorities, before it is submitted.
+This will help ensure it properly addresses all relevant issues that might give rise to concern. - 7.19 In order to provide a consistent and clear approach, when considering the addition of conditions to a licence the Licensing Authority will where possible use a condition from a 'pool of potential conditions' that has been agreed by all the Licensing Authorities in Nottinghamshire.
+Other Responsible Authorities will be encouraged to do likewise. - 7.20 Any condition attached to a licence or certificate should be: - clear - enforceable - evidenced - proportionate - relevant - be expressed in plain language capable of being understood by those expected to comply with them - 7.21 As a general rule, the Licensing Authority will seek to avoid attaching conditions that duplicate existing legal requirements and obligations imposed by other regimes unless such obligations and requirements fail to adequately address the specific circumstances of the case.

-7.21 Outside areas
+7.22 Outside areas